lcswillems/rl-starter-files/README.md

 where:
 - "U" is for "Update".
-- "F" is for "Total number of frames".
+- "F" is for the total number of "Frames".
 - "FPS" is for "Frames Per Second".
 - "D" is for "Duration".
-- "rR" is for "reshaped Return".
+- "rR" is for "reshaped Return" per episode.
 The 4 following numbers are, in the order, the mean, the standard deviation, the minimum, the maximum of the reshaped return per episode during the update.
-- "F" is for the number of "Frames".
+- "F" is for the number of "Frames" per episode.
 The 4 following numbers are again, in the order, the mean, the standard deviation, the minimum, the maximum of the number of frames per episode during the update.
 - "H" is for "Entropy".
 - "V" is for "Value".
-- "pL" is for "Policy loss".
+- "pL" is for "policy Loss".
-- "vL" is for "Value loss".
+- "vL" is for "value Loss".

 These logs are also saved in a log file in `storage/logs`.